Dr Heidi Siddle

 HEE/NIHR Senior Clinical Lecturer

 I hold a joint clinical academic post as an Associate Professor and Honorary Consultant Podiatrist at the University of Leeds and Leeds Teaching Hospitals NHS Trust (LTHT).
+In 2019, I became the first Podiatrist to be awarded a HEE/NIHR Senior Clinical Lectureship, enabling me to lead the IDEAS research project described below.
+My additional clinical and research experience spans diverse areas, and I am passionate about supporting other non-medical clinicians to develop successful clinical academic careers.

 I qualified as a podiatrist from the University of Salford in 1998 and worked for two Community Trusts before I took up my post within the Podiatry Department in LTHT in 2000.
 Whilst working full time as the rheumatology specialist podiatrist I completed a Master’s degree in Advancing Clinical Practice (2004).
 In 2003 I had the opportunity to undertake a two-year internship which supported a part-time secondment from my NHS role to work as a clinical co-ordinator for an Arthritis Research UK (now Versus Arthritis) funded RCT under the supervision of Professor Anthony Redmond.